Beth Greenaway won’t let a congenital heart defect stop her.

 “Zwift has honestly changed my life and my feeling about who I am,” she says.
 “I had almost stopped seeing myself as an athlete - previously a big part of my identity - but now that has returned, and with it, my happiness and hope for the future."

 Beth was born with a heart defect and has had several surgeries.
 At age 19, with no athletic background, she decided she was tired of being the “sick kid” and wanted to escape from the labels that slowed her down.

 She took up running and was soon finishing marathons.
 Later, she added cycling and swimming and began competing in Ironman triathlons.
 At first, her doctors warned against such intense exercise, but attitudes soon changed to fully support her athleticism.

 “I’m not sure if I am an athlete because of my issues or despite them,” she says.
 “They motivated me to push myself, to prove to myself and others that I could do what people did not expect.”

-Then, in 2016, Greenaway had an arrhythmia-related stroke.
+Then, in 2016, Beth had an arrhythmia-related stroke.
 She lost all usable vision in her left eye, along with her confidence on the bike.
 What if her poor depth perception caused her to crash?
 What if her arrhythmias kicked in while she was far from home?
-Nervous about these fears, Greenaway stopped riding outdoors.
+Nervous about these fears, Beth stopped riding outdoors.